ewolden/vettu-hva/README.md

 #vettu-hva backend developer documentation

-This repository is the code for the backend part of a student project developt during the spring of 2015.
-The frontend part can be found at: https://github.com/RoarG/VettuHva-FrontEnd
+This repository contains the code for the backend part of a student project that developed the application "Vettu hva?" during the spring of 2015.
+"Vettu hva?" is a prototype of a mobile application that gives users recommendations on cultural stories based on their interest.
+The application was developed in context of the EU/FP7 IST research project [TAG CLOUD] (http://www.tagcloudproject.eu/).
+The goal of this project is the increase the interest in cultural heritage through a personalized cultural experience.

+The frontend part for "Vettu hva?" can be found at: https://github.com/RoarG/VettuHva-FrontEnd

 ##Repository description

-A overview of each of the folders:
+###A overview of each of the folders:

 ####PHPExcel_1.8.0_doc
 Library for creating Excel-files in PHP